New Year, New Home: Buying Your First Property in South Africa

 The night air above Bedfordview shimmered with the glow of fireworks bursting over the city.
 From their hillside home, Emma and Thabo could see Johannesburg's skyline flicker in the distance, gold, red, and violet explosions tracing the edge of the horizon.
 It was New Year's Eve, their first one spent not in someone else's house or a rented flat, but in a home that finally belonged to them.

 Boxes still lined the passage, the new curtains hung slightly skew, and the faint scent of paint mingled with the sweetness of champagne.
 The house was theirs, every creak in the floor, every echo in the hall, every light switch they still had to remember.
-Bought through Golden Homes, this place had felt right from the very first viewing.
-The afternoon light had filtered through the kitchen window like a quiet blessing, the garden had been alive with birdsong, and from the patio they had seen Bedfordview's rolling ridges stretch endlessly toward the west.
+Bought through Golden Homes, this place had felt right from the first viewing.
+The afternoon light had filtered through the kitchen window like a gentle blessing, the garden had been alive with birdsong, and from the patio they had seen Bedfordview's rolling ridges stretch endlessly toward the west.

 They had spent the afternoon setting up a small braai outside, stubbornly ignoring the summer clouds that gathered above Gillooly's.
 Thabo, ever the optimist, had declared that 'the fire must see the year out,' while Emma danced barefoot across the patio, stringing fairy lights between two young lemon trees.
 The scent of grilled meat mixed with the cool summer air, and music from a neighbour's party drifted lazily through the valley.